ionic-team/stencil/STYLE_GUIDE.md

-# Official Stencil's Style Guide
+# Stencil Style Guide

-## Disclosure

-This is a renference guide created and enforced internally by the core team of stencil.
+This is a component style guide created and enforced internally by the core team of Stencil, for the purpose of standardizing [Ionic Core](http://ionicframework.com/) components.
+This should only be used as a reference for other teams in creating their own style guides.
+Feel free to modify to your teams own preference.
-We recommend to follow it for outsiders too, but it is not mandatory.
-Some projects though, could have a different policy of how stricly this guide must be applied.

 ## File structure